alirezanet/InfiniteEnumFlags/README.md

 ### Storing EnumItem's value

-Since we want to support more than 32 items in our enums, we can not store an integer value, luckily we can use EnumItem `ToBase64Key()` function to get a unique base64 key. and to convert it back to an EnumItem we can use `EnumItem.FromBase64()` static method.
+Since we want to support more than 32 items in our enums, we can not store an integer value, luckily we can use EnumItem `ToBase64Key()` function to get a unique base64 key, and to convert it back to an EnumItem we can use `EnumItem.FromBase64()` static method.

 ```csharp